 New Zealand planetariums

 Aside from Aoraki Mt Cook, there are two other planetariums in New Zealand.
-Carter Observatory Wellington and Auckland's Stardome Observatory are both centrally located and easily accessed.
+Carter Observatory Wellington and Auckland's Stardome Observatory, both centrally located and easily accessed.

 The Auckland Observatory and Planetarium offers an amazing year-round indoor stargazing experience in a 360-degree theatre.